Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 ## 013   Common Threadpool Questions (01:12:33)

 Q1.
 Can we use the threadpool for javascript code or can only Nodejs functions use it?
-# We can write custom JS that uses the thread pool.
+# Yes, We can write custom JS that uses the thread pool.

 Q2.
 What functions in Node Std library use the threadpool?
-# All 'fs' module functions.
+# All 'fs' module functions make use of thread pool.
 Some crypto stuff.
 Depends on OS (window vs unix based).

 Q3.
 How does this threadpool stuff fit into the event loop?
 # Tasks running in the threadpool are the `pendingOperations` in our code example.